 Colored light can make it hard or even impossible to properly balance the color of an image.
-Give the Levels & Curve Tools a try, take full control of your colors and get the color balance just right.
+With the Levels and Curve tools you have a secret, yet powerful, color editing tool.
 The green in fluorescent light, the red of the sunset at the beach, or the colored light at your big birthday party last year can spoil the fun when the images are ready.

 The Secret, yet Powerful, Color Editing Tool

-In this third blog post on Levels & Curves I am going to make advanced color adjustments with both the Levels and Curve Tools by using one or more of the color channels (Red, Green, or Blue).
+In this third blog post on Levels and Curves, I am going to make advanced color adjustments with both the Levels and Curve tools by using one or more of the color channels (Red, Green, or Blue).
 I call this kind of use for channel mode.

 Level Your Power

 Let’s start with Levels in channel mode.
 You will discover that it is an extremely powerful color editing tool.
 It allows you to add or remove color.
 All the markers of the tool are at your disposal.

 In the screenshot below I placed arrows on how to add color.
 By using the opposite marker or the opposite direction you can remove color.

 The markers at the left (top & bottom) affect the dark tones in your image, the ones at the right affect the highlights and the marker in the middle affects the mid-tones.
 This way you can easily adjust a color based on its brightness!

 If you want to read more about how Curves and Levels tools work and the distinction between input and output Levels, click here for an earlier blog.